AndrewJVella/Keybird-Password-Manager/README.txt

 A General Error    - these occur when Keybird functions incorrectly.

 Errors are reported in Python3 as tracebacks through the call stack.
-The line number and function in source are shown as well as the type of of error that occurred.
+The line number and function in source are shown as well as the type of error that occurred.
 Sometimes errors occur while an error is being handled, in this case a message will indicate as such, and more information will be printed.

 In typical use the traceback will not be printed.
 You will be given a prompt that indicates an error has occurred and